T Boy Wrestling

-T Boy Wrestling is a Los Angeles-based wrestling event created by queer social group Trans Dudes of LA (TDLA) which centers trans men and transmasculine people.
-It describes itself as "a transmasc wrestling competition and performance art showcase."
+T Boy Wrestling was a Los Angeles-based wrestling event created by queer social group Trans Dudes of LA (TDLA) which centered trans men and transmasculine people.
+It described itself as "a transmasc wrestling competition and performance art showcase."
 The first event took place in September 2024.
-High demand following this has led to further events in Los Angeles as well as in Oakland, California and New York City.
+High demand following this led to further events in Los Angeles as well as in Oakland, California and New York City.
+Significant debts accrued by the company led to the cancellation of all future events and the dissolution of TDLA from November 2025, and T Boy Wrestling had effectively ended by March 2026.

 Background

-Trans Dudes of LA, a social group for transgender men, was started in 2023 by Adam Bandrowski in response to a lack of representation of transgender men.
-In August 2023, Bandrowski began to organize small meet-ups in Silver Lake and Echo Park, including a beach day and a pumpkin carving night.
+Trans Dudes of LA, a social group for transgender men, was started in 2023 by Adam Bandrowski in response to a lack of community and representation of transgender men.
+In August 2023, Bandrowski began to organize small meet-ups in Silver Lake and Echo Park, including hikes, beach days, and a pumpkin carving night.
 At a billiards night, Bandrowski met Mich Miller who had learned about the group via a flyer on a lamppost; Miller later became a co-director of TDLA.
 Both Bandrowski and Miller are artists.
-TDLA primarily focuses on social activities, rather than other transgender spaces which often focus on sharing community resources.
+TDLA primarily focused on social activities, rather than other transgender spaces which often focus on sharing community resources.
 Their first ticketed event was Magic Dyke, a drag show with live music and performance art, intended to be a transmasculine pre-party before the lesbian-centric Dyke Day.
+At Magic Dyke, Bandrowski and adult-film actor "Noah Way" wrestled each other on stage which became a highlight of the evening—this performance is what set T Boy Wrestling into motion.
 While TDLA was Bandrowski's first big job, he had some event production skills from his attendance of California Institute of the Arts.